ChokshiUtsav/BitTorrent/README.md

 > make run

 Run bittorrent_backend from /usbhd0/1 with debugboard opened.
-Run bittorrent_frontend from /usbhd0/1 for UI.
+Run bittorrent_frontend_new from /usbhd0/1 for UI.